Your Community for Sharing and Understanding

 CRPS UK is focused on helping people with CRPS to live the best lives they can.
 We aim to do this by providing a supportive environment in which people can find out about CRPS and get in touch with a community of people who know what they are going through.

 Specialist treatment can be the key to lessening the impact of CRPS and helping people with CRPS to live rich and fulfilling lives.
 We are working with specialist treatment centres to provide a grant scheme for patients with CRPS who are experiencing financial difficulty, to help them to afford travel expenses to and from hospital.
 This will ensure that they can access the treatment they need.
-Currently this is only for travel costs for those receiving treatment at the RNHRD/RUH in Bath.
-To learn more about the grant scheme please contact admin@CRPS-UK.org
+This is initially just for patients being treated at the RNHRD/RUH.

 Going forward we also aim to improve research, diagnosis and treatment of CRPS.
 We will be promoting awareness and education about CRPS in primary health care, which should lead to more patients receiving timely diagnosis and intervention.